atareen/logomaker/docs/index.rst

 :math:`p_{ic} = \frac{n_{ic} + \lambda}{\sum_{c'} n_{ic'} + C \lambda}`

-where :math:`C` is the number of possible characters and $\lambda$ is a user-defined pseudocount.
+where :math:`C` is the number of possible characters and :math:`\lambda` is a user-defined pseudocount.
 A probability logo has heights given by these :math:`p_{ci}` values.
 The y axis extends from 0 to 1 and is labeled 'probability'.